TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/List with all requirements.md

 1. All the VM disks must be encrypted.
 2. The webserver must have a daily backup.
 The backups have to be kept for 7 days.
 3. The webserver must be automatically installed.
 (Check!)
 4. The admin/management server must be reachable with a public IP.
+(Check!)
 5. The admin/management server only must be reachable from trusted locations (office/admins's home).
+(Check!)
 6. The following IP ranges should be used: 10.10.10.0/24 & 10.20.20.0/24.
 (Check!)
 7. All the subnets have to be protected by a firewall on the subnet level.
 (Check!)
 8. SSH and RDP connections are only allowed from the admin server.
-(SSH check!)
+(SSH check, but can also SSH to webserver, so needs to adjust later)
 9. Don't be afraid to propose or make changes to the architecture, but make hard choices, so you can reach the deadline.
 10. There is a maximum budget of €150, don't exceed it.